FFAR Awards Third Cohort of Vet Fellows

 Long Island University

-The American lobster is an economically important commodity for the US shellfish industry.
+The American lobster is an economically important commodity for the U.S. shellfish industry.
 Epizootic shell disease (ESD) is an infection on the shell that can lead to secondary infections or death.
 This emerging disease is associated with warming seawater temperatures, caused by climate change.
 Schaubeck is using computational tools to identify ESD-associated microbiota changes in American lobsters and genes that are associated with protection against ESD.
 This work protects a valuable industry from changing climate impacts.

 Ashley Rasys